tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 Testing
 -------

+Unit testing provides reliability and consistency in released software.
+This project strives for 100% unit test coverage.
+We aren't quite there on the interactive program, but the API has 100% coverage.

-This project has Github Actions configured to run tests when you push or merge a pull request.
+This repository has Github Actions configured to run tests when you push or merge a pull request.
 Any push triggers a test run against all supported versions of python in a linux environment.
 Any pull request triggers a test run against all supported versions of python on all supported operating systems.

 To ensure the tests can run without an external dependencies, ``tests/mock_server80.py`` contains a HTTP server which emulates the behavior